-Division Malor Area of Emphasis Dagger Liberal Arts Malor University Area of Emphasis Accounting Degree Associate of Science (A C) INCIGI AILS Parallel Accounting Associate of Science (A.S.) iberal Arts University Aerospace Associate of Science (A.S.)
-Parallel ( iberal Arts University Agriculture Associate of Science (A.S.
-Parallel iberal Arts University Art Associate of Arts (A.A.
-Parallel Associate of Science (A.S. iberal Arts University Biology Associate of Arts (A.A.
-Parallel Associate of Science (A.S. iberal Arts University Business Associate of Science (A.S.
-Parallel Administration - iberal Arts University Business Education/ Associate of Science (A.S.
-Parallel Office Management iberal Arts University Chemistry Associate of Arts (A.A.
-Parallel • Associate of Science (A.S. iberal Arts University Communications Associate of Arts (A.A.
-Parallel Associate of Science (A.S. iberal Arts University Computer Science Associate of Science (A.S.
-Parallel iberal Arts University Economics Associate of Arts (A.A.
-18.7 Parallel Associate of Science (A.S. iberal Arts University English Associate of Arts (A.A.
-Parallel Associate of Science (A.S. iberal Arts University General Studies Associate of Arts (A.A.
-Parallel 17 Associate of Science (A.S. iberal Arts University Geography Associate of Arts (A.A.
-Parallel Associate of Science (A.S. iberal Arts University Health & Physical Associate of Science (A.S. iberal Arts Parallel UP Education Heners Associate of Arts J Scie iberal Arts University History Associate of Arts (A.A.
-Parallel , Associate of Science (A.S. iberal Arts University Industrial Associate of Science (A.S.
-Parallel Management , beral Arts University Information Associate of Science (A.S.
-Parallel Systems Associate of Ocienice (A.O.
+Division Major Area of Emphasis Degree Liberal Arts University Parallel Accounting Associate of Science (A.S.
+Liberal Arts University Parallel Aerospace Associate of Science (A.S.
+Liberal Arts University Parallel Agriculture Associate of Science (A.S.
+Liberal Arts University Parallel Art Associate of Arts Associate of Science (A.A.
+(A.S.
+Liberal Arts University Parallel Biology Associate of Arts Associate of Science (A.A.
+(A.S.
+Liberal Arts University Parallel Business Administration Associate of Science (A.S.
+Liberal Arts University Parallel Business Education/ Office Management Associate of Science (A.S.
+Liberal Arts University Parallel Chemistry Associate of Arts Associate of Science (A.A.
+(A.S.
+Liberal Arts University Parallel Communications Associate of Arts Associate of Science (A.A.
+(A.S.
+Liberal Arts University Parallel Computer Science Associate of Science (A.S.
+Liberal Arts University Parallel Economics Associate of Arts Associate of Science (A.A.
+(A.S.
+Liberal Arts University Parallel English Associate of Arts Associate of Science (A.A.
+(A.S.
+Liberal Arts University Parallel General Studies Associate of Arts Associate of Science (A.A.
+(A.S.
+Liberal Arts University Parallel Geography Associate of Arts Associate of Science (A.A.
+(A.S.
+Liberal Arts University Parallel Health & Physical Education Associate of Science (A.S.
+Liberal Arts University Parallel History Associate of Arts Associate of Science (A.A.
+(A.S.
+Liberal Arts University Parallel Honors Scholar Associate of Arts Associate of Science (A.A.
+(A.S.
+Liberal Arts University Parallel Industrial Management Associate of Science (A.S Liberal Arts University Parallel Information Systems Associate of Science (A.S